Development of the Proteome Analysis Laboratory

 The PAL has developed around the three stages presented above.
 That is, we have purchased state-of-the-art equipment necessary to conduct 'in-depth' examination of proteomes from many different sources.
-Much of the following equipment will be available for use by booking time using the upcoming iLab web-based software system.
-A launch date will be announced in the summer of 2014.
+Most of the following equipment is available for use by booking time using the iLab web-based software system.

 - BioRad ChemDOC MP+ with RGB LEDs Digital camera system.
 For western blots and fluorescence imaging.

 - BioRad CX96 RealTime PCR with melt curve and other advanced software.